JENebel/nebulang/README.md

     }

 Condition must evaluate to a boolean, but increment can be any expression.
 Body does not need to be surrounded by brackets if it is a single statement/expression.

+### Flow control

+#### Return

+Early returns are possible with a 'return' statement.

+    fun add(n: int) = {
+        if(n < 0) return 0;

+        // Other functionality
+    }

+Return statements can also be placed outside of functions, to return from the program itself.
+All returning paths in a function must match the type of the implicitly returned value.
+In the program itself, there is no requirement for matching return types.